k8s-class/troubleshoot_cluster/README.md

    - PVCs in Pending state
       - If kubectl get pvc shows that your PVC status is Pending the pod is unable to start because the cluster is unable to fulfil the request for a persistent volume and attach it to the container.
    - DNS lookup failures for exposed services
+      - This usually occurs when the service has not been properly registered.
+The service may be using a different namespace or may simply not be available.
+Try using nslookup inside busybox on your servicename
    - Non-responsive pods or containers
    - Authentication failures
    - Difficulties in finding the external IP address of a node